quixio/quix-docs/docs/tutorials/clickstream/overview.md

 ## Topics

-The following topics are present in the project:
+The following Kafka topics are present in the project:

 | Topic | Description | Producer service | Consumer service(s)
 |---|---|---|---|